Snowflake Line Drawing Art Project

 Art Project FAQs

-No, for this project you could make a variety of paper snowflakes to use.
+No, for this project, you could make a variety of paper snowflakes.

 Follow us on Pinterest, YouTube, Facebook & Flipboard for more free art and craft ideas!